cicada-lang/causality/docs/persons/polya/mathematics-and-plausible-reasoning/vol-2--patterns-of-plausible-inference.md

   can know about how he is programmed, how is this possible?

+  A model about deduction, induction and hypothesis (guessing), does not cause the robot to belief something, but cause him to explore in certain directions.

+  Suppose the robot can also do proof search, we ask him why he searched the proof of `B`, him might say, he is interested in proving `A`, and he know `A -> B`, thus based on his model, a proof of `B` can be used as a guess to increase his belief of `A`.

 **(1) Setting a problem to yourself.**

 A problem becomes a problem for you when you propose it to yourself.